mahmouddello/programming-advices-roadmap/04 - Cpp Level 2/README.md

 </p>

 > [!IMPORTANT]
 > Each folder contains the code for one lecture/problem in form of Visual Studio project.
-Projects are placed in a Visual Studio solution for better
+Projects are placed in a Visual Studio solution for easy management.

 ## 🔗 Notion Course Page